alexromanov/blog/content/posts/2025-02-26-ai-and-learning.md

 Cons:
 - Notebook.LM is not available in Ukraine, but YouLearn - is
 - Both services work only with text input.
 So they can't process graphs and diagrams
-- You need even more free time to consumer blog posts as a podcast
+- You need even more free time to consume blog posts as a podcast :)
 - The quality of AI-generated podcasts is not good - so they can contain errors.
 It can be even harmful for you if you're new to the topic

 # AI-assisted coding